xdamah/swagger-xdamah-examples/README.md

 | com.example.SampleService.doSomething(Person,PersonParam) | Person is from RequestBody, PersonParam is the parameter POJO  |
 | com.example.SampleService.doSomethingElse(Person,long)    | Person is from RequestBody, single long type parameter         |

+*One improvement TODO for next version*
+Rather than specifying the name of the service class and looking looking up a bean according to that as being done now.
+Change the logic to specifying name of the bean and determining the service class.

 What if I need to access something not specified in the parameters or request body as defined in the swagger specifications?
 * One can use below approach which is certainly neater than passing the request object to a service method in any case.
 Keep in mind while we are referring to this as a service class it could also be any Spring Bean.